madelineattableau/TC2019/LODS instructions.md

 >[!note]#### Exercise:
 1. Give the end user of your network graph the option to choose between various types of network graph layouts.
 We already created parameters (one for R, one for Python) to allow for the selection.
 See if you can figure out how to embed this selection into the actual R or Python code.
-2. As it's hard to distinguish which node is a buyer and which are the escorts, create a new dimension `[Type]` that will allow the end user to visually distinguish the two in the network graph.
+2. As it's hard to distinguish which node is a buyer and which are the sellers, create a new dimension `[Type]` that will allow the end user to visually distinguish the two in the network graph.

 >[!hint] You can `print()` out any statement from your R or Python code to the console you have open.
 Use this to test and troubleshoot your code!